 Booties provide plenty of value for other dogs too, even those whose rowdiest adventures are limited to walks in well-manicured backyards.
-For example, booties help many dogs – especially older or sick individuals — get traction on slippery floors.
+For example, boots help many dogs – especially older or sick individuals — get traction on slippery floors.

 So, as you can see, while not always strictly necessary, booties are helpful for the majority of dog owners!

-To help distinguish good booties from those you’re better off avoiding, you’ll need to consider several different characteristics of the boots in question.
+To help distinguish good booties from those you’re better off avoiding, you’ll need to consider several different characteristics of the dog boots in question.

 Some of the most important considerations include the following:

 You don’t want to walk around wearing the wrong size shoes, so don’t make your dog do it either.

 Carefully refer to each manufacturer’s fitting instructions or size guidelines when making your selection – some will require you to trace the outline of your dog’s foot and then measure the drawing to ensure a proper fit.

 Getting your dog’s booties on and off of his feet can be a frustrating chore, so it’s always wise to seek out booties that are designed to slip on and slip off easily.